Thursday, July 18, 2013

 Now we are being extra diligent at checking the cucumber and tomato plants for eggs and such.
 They seem to have decided that because the squash was gone, the next best thing was the cucumber. *sigh* I'm not giving up though and neither is Hubby.
 He is really starting to have quite a green thumb these days and even invested in some gardening gloves to remove the gross colonization (mostly because I can't stand the idea of touching a stink bug... even with gardening gloves on).

 If there is an upside to all of this it’s that I have grown a little as an organic gardener and learned something new and how to care for my plants better.
-In a way it has brought me and my husband closer and has given us something to do together and that is, I suppose, more valuable the a few dead plants.
-And though my garden may be dwindle my relationship and knowledge grows.
+In a way, it has brought me and my husband closer and has given us something to do together and that is, I suppose, more valuable than a few dead plants.
+And though my garden may be dwindling my relationship and knowledge grows.

 Tuesday, July 16, 2013

 Yep...
 I know... a bad pun >.< forgive me?
 I couldn't help myself.
 Ha. aaaaaany ways....